Chart Color Schemes

 Strathfield South has a typical household mix, with a higher-than-average median household size

-Family households account for 76.5% of all households, consisting of 41.9% couples with children, 22.0% couples without children, and 11.4% single parent families.
-Non-family households comprise the remaining 23.5%, with lone person households at 20.7% and group households making up 2.8%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.5.
+Family households account for 76.5% of all households, including 41.9% couples with children, 22.0% couples without children, and 11.4% single parent families.
+Non-family households constitute the remaining 23.5%, with lone person households at 20.7% and group households comprising 2.8%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households